 Blue Point home prices are not only among the most expensive in New York, but Blue Point real estate also consistently ranks among the most expensive in America.

-Blue Point is a decidedly white-collar town, with fully 85.68% of the workforce employed in white-collar jobs, well above the national average.
+Blue Point is a decidedly white-collar town, with fully 85.47% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Blue Point is a town of professionals, managers, and service providers.
-There are especially a lot of people living in Blue Point who work in teaching (17.19%), management occupations (11.70%), and healthcare (11.28%).
+There are especially a lot of people living in Blue Point who work in management occupations (18.70%), teaching (15.16%), and healthcare (10.99%).

-Telecommuters are a relatively large percentage of the workforce: 15.64% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Blue Point telecommute to their jobs.
+Overall, about 17.69% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Blue Point is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Blue Point is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The people who call Blue Point home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Blue Point residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Blue Point include Italian, Irish, German, English, and Polish.
+The greatest number of Blue Point residents report their race to be White, followed by Asian.
+Important ancestries of people in Blue Point include Italian, Irish, German, Polish, and English.

 The most common language spoken in Blue Point is English.
 Other important languages spoken here include Italian and Polish.